toadle/selectbf/res/doc/README.txt

 	$SQL_password = "<database password>";

 - [NEW in 0.5] Configure the caching:
+  The location of the configuration of the PHP-cache is set to sensible defaults from the begining, and should work instantly.
+BUT IF you should receive completely white pages after install or see PHP-errors in the page mentioning jpcache.
+Got about an do the following.

   Go to the "php/include/jpcache"-directory and open "jpcache.php" Adjust the value for
   	$includedir = "<jpcache-path>";